AlexandreGerault/gochat-server/README.md

 ### Requirements

-To be able to build the project, you need to have `go` install.
-On Arch you can install it like:
+To be able to build the project, you need to have `go` installed.
+On Arch you can typically install it like so:

 ```bash
 sudo pacman -S go